 Note: Some gals clamp the ends first and curl upwards.
 This isn’t ideal because the end is the most fragile part of the strand.
 It’s better to start at the top or middle where your hair is strongest and make your way down.

 As you turn the iron 360°, slightly open the clamp so that more hair can slide through and around.
 As you go, wait a few seconds between each turn before adding more length onto the barrel.
 The longer you hold your hair in, the more defined and uniform the curl will be.

-If your hair is extra silky or doesn’t like to hold a curl, spray some flexible hair spray on each section and comb through to evenly coat your locks before curling.
+If your hair is extra silky or doesn’t like to hold a curl, spray some flexible hold hairspray on each section and comb through to evenly coat your locks before curling.